_images/Bug72.jpg

 async Telescope.AbortSlew()

-Non-blocking: Returns immediately with Slewing = True until the slew has been stopped, at which time Slewing becomes = False.
+Non-blocking: Returns immediately with Slewing = True until the motion has been stopped, at which time Slewing becomes = False.
 See Notes, and Asynchronous Operations in ASCOM.

 Returns: